Being Single Is Fun For Awhile But….

 Dating can be a bit awkward, scary even, past a certain age.
-You have to be sure you’re not bringing some verbally or physically abusive maniac, serial killer or child molester around your children.
-You also need to make sure you’re not being courted by the facade of a manipulating bum looking for someone to lean on.
+You have to be sure you’re not bringing some verbally or a physically abusive maniac, serial killer or child molester around your children.
+You also need to make sure you’re not being courted by the facade of a manipulating bum looking for someone to lean on or some serial dater.

 Even if you do find a decent guy, it has to be someone you’re compatible with, who has similar goals, who you can actually see a future with.
 Sometimes even the thought of it all can be so exhausting, that it almost seems easier to just abstain from dating altogether.
 Don’t sell yourself short.
 These 5 things can make weeding through the garden of love much easier.

 All it takes to find out some guys aren’t for you is one date.
 Others may make it to two or three dates.
 But once you get to a point where you feel you may want to get more serious with a person, go beyond casual dating and actually get into a relationship with them you need to dig into their background.
 Most people won’t have a problem with this and you should probably be very leery of those who do.

 Sometimes a simple image search will be enough.
 Do a Google image search on the person’s name, and oftentimes ANY photos they have on the web will come up.
 Follow the links on these pics, and see what you can find out.
 You don’t necessarily have to find anything criminal, but you may find something that makes you wince, or feel like you may want to slow down.
 GO WITH YOUR GUT!
 You may also try adding words to your query such as ” John J. Doe mugshot. ” Or John J. Doe Facebook/Twitter/Instagram” Also try the website Scam.com They have some pretty thorough listings.